About Classes

 Pointe

-*Need to be evaluated by the ballet instructor.
+*Must be evaluated by ballet instructor.

 Jazz